wareset/dester/README.md

 - The file `package.json` was found automatically;
 - The file `tsconfig.json` was found automatically;
-- The files `any-file-1.ts` and `any-file-2.ts` are missing in the folder because there is a file `index.ts` next to them.
-But directories always remain;
 - In a folder `some-folder` not a file `index.js`.
 Therefore, all files were created in separate folders;
 - The file `index.d.ts` and folder `__types__` will be created if you have the `typescript` (`tsc`) installed.
 - `_excluded-folder` and `_excluded-file.js` were ignored because they start with the `_`.